uw-loci/EBEAM_dashboard/instrumentctl/README.md

 # G9 Driver Documentation:

 ## Purpose and functionality:

-The AMON G9SP is the safetly controller being used to for the safety system to analyize the input from the mahcine along with controlling the High voltage(HVOLT) for the printer.
+The AMON G9SP is the safety controller being used for the safety system to analyze the input from the machine along with controlling the High voltage(HVOLT) for the printer.
 This driver is made to be able to communicate through a serial connection to the G9SP to pull and update the GUI on the current status of the interlocks, along will handle and present the user with any current errors that the G9SP is experiencing.

 Libraries / Imports:

-PySerial (serial) - allows us to be able to send and recieve data through the serial port on the G9 and the driver
+PySerial (serial) - allows us to be able to send and receive data through the serial port on the G9 and the driver

-LogLevel from utils - allows the ability for the driver to send error or important inforation to the log for the user to see
+LogLevel from utils - allows the ability for the driver to send errors or important information to the log for the user to see

 ## Communications:

 ### Serial Port:

-The OMRON G9SP uses a propritary pin lay out for serial communications:
+The OMRON G9SP uses a proprietary pin lay out for serial communications:

 **OMRON Standard**

 | Pin | Abbr.   | Signal                | Signal Direction |